Awesome: Harry Potter and the Order of the Phoenix

 McGonagall protecting Trelawney from Umbridge.
 She may disdain the woman's profession, but NO-ONE is throwing one of her teachers out but her.
 Her moment goes to Dumbledore in the movie, but Maggie Smith's ice-glare to Umbridge while standing in front of a sobbing Trelawney deserves a mention of its own.

-Umbridge: Anything you'd like to say, Minerva?
-McGonagall: There are several things I would like to say to you!
+Umbridge: Something you'd like to say, dear?
+McGonagall: There are several things I would like to say!

 Also, Snape's response to Umbridge.